-djangocms-cascade ships with its own Link plugin.
-This is because other plugins from djangocms-cascade, such as ButtonPlugin, ImagePlugin or PicturePlugin require the functionality to set links to internal- and external URLs.
-The de-facto plugin for links, djangocms-link can't be used as a base class for these plugins, therefore an alternative implementation has been created.
-And as all other Cascade plugins, the LinkPlugin also keeps its data in a JSON field.
+djangocms-cascade ships with its own link plugin.
+This is because other plugins from the Cascade eco-system, such as the BootstrapButtonPlugin, the BootstrapImagePlugin or the BootstrapPicturePlugin also require the functionality to set links to internal- and external URLs.
+Since we do not want to duplicate the linking functionality for each of these plugins, it has been moved into its own base class.
+Therefore we will use the terminology TextLinkPlugin when referring to text-based links.

+The de-facto plugin for links, djangocms-link can't be used as a base class for these plugins, hence an alternative implementation has been created within the Cascade framework.
+The link related data is stored in a sub-dictionary named link in our main JSON field.